 I love mixing herbs and spices into butter and using them on baked, broiled or char-broiled steak, pork chops or seafood.
 This is one of my favorites.
 FYI for those not familiar with herb butters, also known as compound butters, they are simple mixtures of softened butter and spices, herbs, seasonings that are then used in a variety of recipes, particularly on meats and fish.
 This is a GREAT way to re-invent leftover steak. by the way.
-I helps disguise that “leftover” taste that beef, in particular, gets when reheated.
+It helps disguise that “leftover” taste that beef, in particular, gets when reheated.
 This particular herb butter is also good for making garlic bread on your favorite low-carb bread or roll recipe.
-When it comes to herb butters, the sky is the limit as to the different combinations of herbs possible you can use.
+When it comes to herb butters, the sky is the limit as to the different combinations of herbs you can create.
 As you’ve probably guessed by other recipes here, I love fresh rosemary, garlic and onion powder and that combo makes a wonderful herb butter for pork done on the grill.
-Another combination I’m quite fond of is fresh mint and cilantro butter.
-Be creative and create your own!
+Another combination I’m quite fond of is fresh mint and cilantro.
+Be creative and experiment!
 This flavorful mixture is Induction friendly.

 1 stick salted butter (4 oz.)